hblaDCOM/sql-server-table-assistant/README.md

 * **Context-Aware Conversations**: Maintain context across multiple queries
 * **Natural Language Explanations**: Get plain English explanations of query results
 * **Token Optimization**: Smart caching and context management to minimize API usage
+* **Web Interface**: Access the Table Assistant through a browser with IP-based access control

 ## What is MCP?
 MCP (Modal Context Protocol) is a methodology that standardizes how context is bound to LLMs, providing a standard way to connect AI models to different data sources and tools.